freebsd/freebsd-src/.github/PULL_REQUEST_TEMPLATE/pull_request_template.md

-Please include this information, either here or in your commit messges for the pull request, as appropriate (or delete the line if there's nothing relevant.
+Please include this information, either here or in your commit messages for the pull request, as appropriate (or delete the line if there's nothing relevant.

 PR:		<If and which Problem Report is related.>